California man convicted of second-degree murder for running down off-duty fire captain while on drugs

 SOUTHERN CALIFORNIA FATHER INDICTED IN SPEAR GUN KILLINGS OF HIS TODDLER SON, BABY DAUGHTER

-Scarpa was charged with murder rather than a lesser charge like vehicular manslaughter because of the "implied malice" in what the prosecution called his reckless disregard for human life, according to the newspaper.
+Scarpa was charged with murder rather than a lesser charge like vehicular manslaughter because of the "implied malice" in what the prosecution sadi was his reckless disregard for human life, according to the newspaper.

 "If you get so high you pass out behind the wheel and kill someone, you end up exactly where Mr. Scarpa is sitting," Senior Deputy District Attorney Dan Feldman said during the trial, describing Scarpa as having a "drug cabinet" in his system, the news service reported.